RutujaS-2110/03_DeepLearning_Concepts/README.md

-# DeepLearning_Concepts
-DeepLearning Concepts
-# 🤖 Deep Learning – Skills4Future Internship (Edunet Foundation)
+# 🤖 Deep Learning – Skills4Future Training Program (Edunet Foundation)

 This repository contains my learnings and projects from the **Deep Learning** module of the Skills4Future Program by **Edunet Foundation**.
 Deep Learning uses multi-layered neural networks to learn complex data patterns.